 Can this recipe be made dairy-free?

-Absolutely.
-Swap the queso fresco for your favorite dairy-free crumbly cheese, and use a dairy-free sour cream or simply leave it out of the dressing.
-The salad will still be flavorful and satisfying.
+Yes.
+Swap the queso fresco for a dairy-free alternative or leave it out.
+You can also use a dairy-free sour cream or skip it in the dressing.

 Should this steak salad be served warm or cold?